ibexa/documentation-developer/docs/search/aggregation_reference/integerrange_aggregation.md

 # IntegerRangeAggregation

-The Field-based [IntegerRangeAggregation](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Aggregation-Field-IntegerRangeAggregation.html) aggregates search results by the value of the Integer Field.
+The field-based [IntegerRangeAggregation](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Aggregation-Field-IntegerRangeAggregation.html) aggregates search results by the value of the Integer field.

 ## Arguments